scottjason/tweety-pop/README.md

 ### Introduction

-Twitter visualization and data analytics project using Node.js, Express.js, & Socket.io.
-Streams data from twitter and pass it through a sentiment algorithm.
-Everything is rendered in the browser in real-time.
+- Twitter visualization and data analytics project using Node.js, Express.js, & Socket.io.

+- Using Web Sockets, data is streamed from twitter and passes through a sentiment algorithm.

+- The incoming sentiment score reflects the degree of positivity / negativty of the current tweet on-screen.

+- The tweety pop interpreter reflects the average sentiment score of the artist.

+- Everything is rendered in real-time.
 ### Poject Milestones

 - Create a real-time stream from the server to the client for data transfer.